jumbledore/My-second-capstone-project/Readme.md

 #### Edits made to raw data set

-Under marital status, edited "Yolo", "Alone", "Widowed" to "Single"
+No edits were made to actual dataset but i compiled data from 5 tables from the original dataset into one table for the purpose of the assignment

 #### Conclusions drawn from data
-- Majority of customers come from Spain, Saudi Arabia.
+- Majority of customers are based in the US.
-- Middle class income group are the largest spenders; highest number of purchase.
-- Huge expenditure on wine across all income group.
-- Couples generally spend higher than singles.
-- Expenditure on meat is not porpotional to income.
+- Mountain and road bicycles are the top selling products.
+- Many customers feedback that their purchase was due to the prices (goods are price elastic).

 [Link to LinkedIn](https://www.linkedin.com/in/jeremy-tay-116124139/)